 Diego uses rage as his main coping mechanism, which is why he and Luther fight so much; they dealt with their trauma in completely opposite ways.
 Luther idolized Reginald, and Diego despised Reginald.

-Despite being very determined to kill Cha-Cha to avenge Patch's murder, when Diego actually gets the change to do so in "The White Violin", he doesn't.
+Despite being very determined to kill Cha-Cha to avenge Patch's murder, when Diego actually gets the chance to do so in "The White Violin," he doesn't.